Maarten-buelens/schoolware_api_ui/README.md

 # schoolware_api_ui
-a nice web ui for schoolware_api in python using flask and js
+a nice web ui for schoolware_api in python using flask and js also has an api for an android app

 ## install
 * `git clone https://github.com/Maarten-buelens/schoolware_api_ui`